azais-corentin/StillSane/README.md

-# AutoTrade
+# StillSane
-Automatically trades items in Path of Exile.
+Keep your sanity by automating some things in Path of Exile.